 Finally, draw two straight lines at an angle – this will be the broomstick the witch is riding on.

-Step 2 – Sketch the chin, arms and legs
+Step 2: Draw the witch's chin, arms and legs

 Let’s turn the bowling pin into a human body.